Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: The proposed scheme

 Thus, an optimization problem for representing the OCP solution can be formulated as

-with $J_c \in \mathbb{R}$ the value of the objective obtained from direct collocation. $R$ is the residual cost: for certain problems, this can be calculated precisely with analytical expressions; for most practical problems, quadrature rules of sufficiently high order can be used, i.e.
+with \eqref{eqn: ResMinInterpolationOrgCost} the constraint for the objective of the original OCP~\eqref{eqn: LGRStateApproximationAll} and $J_c \in \mathbb{R}$ the value of the cost obtained from direct collocation. $R$ is the residual cost: for certain problems, this can be calculated precisely with analytical expressions; for most practical problems, quadrature rules of sufficiently high order can be used, i.e.